foundriesio/docs/source/user-guide/custom-sota-client.rst

     cd meta-subscriber-overrides
     echo 'SOTA_CLIENT = "custom-sota-client"' >> conf/machine/include/lmp-factory-custom.inc

-Forking the custom SOTA Client
+Forking the Custom SOTA Client
 """"""""""""""""""""""""""""""

 Producing a factory-specific SOTA client can be done by: